sudohaider/research-track-1-a2/README.md

 The following steps will run the simulator along with the controller nodes.

-1. **Gazebo** is the 3D simulator while **RViz** is the 3D visualization tool for ROS.
-In the command line, launch Gazebo and RViz by executing the following command:
+1. **Gazebo** is the 3D simulator while **rviz** is the 3D visualization tool for ROS.
+In the command line, launch Gazebo and rviz by executing the following command:
 ```
 roslaunch final_assignment simulation_gmapping.launch
 ```